Indirect Tax - VAT, Customs Duties & Excise

-Residential and some charitable buildings benefit from zero-rating and a reduced rate can apply to certain renovation and conversion projects.
-The supply of other construction services will generally be standard rated.
+Generally, new build domestic residential and certain relevant charitable buildings benefit from zero-rating, whilst the reduced rate of 5% can apply to certain qualifying renovation and conversion works including dwellings empty for 2 years or more and coverting non-residential building into dwelling(s).
+The supply of other construction services and civil engineering works will generally be standard rated.

-Commercial property can be exempt from VAT or standard rated.
-The decision to opt to tax the property will enable a vendor or landlord to recover input VAT.
-In other circumstances, it is the use or intended use of the property that will determine the extent to which input VAT may be reclaimed.
+The freehold sale of commercial property which is new (less than 3 years old) or incomplete is always standard rated.
+The freehold sale or long lease of an old commercial propety is exempt from VAT, but the option to tax the property is available which will enable a vendor or landlord to recover input VAT.
+The decision to opt to tax should be carefully considered and must be formally notified to HMRC.
+In certain circumstances, it is the actual use or intended use of the commercial property that will determine the extent to which input VAT may be reclaimed.